devgeniem/acf-codifier/readme.md

 The field type shows up in the ACF admin as well, but there are no functionality that can be used from there.

 Usage of the field type is very straightforward.
-You can obviously:
+You can just run your own code like this:

 ```php
 $php = new Field\PHP( __( 'My PHP field' ) );